The Stefan problem and free targets of optimal Brownian martingale transport: Properties of stopping times

-\begin{lemma} Let $\tau$ be a stopping time.
-Suppose that $G$ is a measurable set with positive measure, and every point of $G$ has Lebesgue density larger than $a>0$.
-Let $D \subset (0,\infty)$ be a countable dense subset such that
+\begin{lemma} Let $\tau$ be a stopping time of the Brownian motion $W_t$.
+Suppose that $G$ is a (Borel) measurable set in $\R^d$ {\red with $|G| >0$}, and every point of $G$ has Lebesgue density larger than a constant $a>0$. {\red Suppose there is a countable and dense subset $D$} of $(0,\infty)$ such that